 - You cannot confirm the image using the finder when using the smart zoom function. - When using the smart zoom, the image on the LCD screen may look rough.
 However, this phenomenon has no effect on the recorded image. - AF range finder is not shown when using the smart zoom.
-When (a) (Focus) is set to [Multi AF] or [Center AF], (a) or (c) flashes and the centrally-located subject has priority to focus on.
+When (Focus) is set to [Multi AF] or [Center AF], (Focus) is set to [Multi AF] or (Center AF), (Focus) is set to [Multi AF] or (Focus) is set to [Mult

-Shooting close-ups - Macro (DSC-P72 only)
+Shooting close-ups - Macro